ualiberik/Samruk_ASSC2025/SamrukASSC2025.md

 Moon — is the closest and most thoroughly explored celestial body, but still not settled.
 In our opinion, we need to overcome this frontier, before we will move beyond.
 A station in the orbit of the Moon can be a transhipment point or spaceport in long-distance missions, such as missions to Mars, Venus, Mercury and the outer solar system, where spacecrafts can refuel and have repair.
 Thus, settlement in the orbit of the Moon would be a very important step toward the colonizing of the solar system.
 ![Picture1.
 Stationʼs orbit.](/location-01.jpg)
-### Station will be located in 600km polar orbit, because:
+### Station will be located in circular (eccentricity about 0) 600km polar orbit, because:
 - Polar orbit allows near-continuous exposure to sunlight.
 The moon’s axial tilt is only 5.145° [1], which means the poles are constantly illuminated by the Sun.
 - Polar orbit and rotation of the moon around its axis allows to land on any point on the surface.
 - 600km altitude is more stable and requires less amount of corrections, but still close enough to the surface.